 In 2002, a not-for-profit company was established by the UKWAS partners to own and manage the standard.

 Certification is now an established part of the UK forestry scene and the UKWAS has made an important contribution to raising the standards of woodland management.

 The Second Edition published in 2006 was again developed by a multi-stakeholder steering group taking full account of responses to a public consultation.
 Further changes were adopted in 2008 as an amended Second Edition to make the standard more accessible for owners and managers of smaller woodlands or those managed in a low intensity manner.
-A Third Edition was agreed by the stakeholders in 2011 and is currently being assessed for conformance to their requirements by the FSC and the PEFC Council – it is hoped that it will be approved or endorsed by both schemes before the end of 2011.
+A Third Edition was agreed by the stakeholders in 2011 and subsequently approved/endorsed by the FSC and the PEFC Council.

 The UKWAS continues to serve a vital role in enabling producers to demonstrate their good credentials to consumers.